sulaimonaa/sulaimonaa/README.md

 📖 I'm always looking for new challenges to help me grow as a developer and am available for a new job opportunity as a Software Engineer either remote or hybrid.
 You reach me via mail 📫 sulaimonaa@gmail.com and social handles.
 Here is a link to my Portfolio 🔗 https://sulaimonaa.github.io/Portfolio/

-❇ I love to listen to music and watch soccer in my leisure time...
+❇ I love to listen to music and watch soccer in my leisure time. 🗺️Currently located in Lagos, Nigeria.